Why You Keep Going Back to Being Hard on Yourself

 It kept you out of trouble.

-It kept you loved or at least safe.
+It kept you loved,

 And the problem is that that armor is still on long after you stop needing it.